All Products

 ) DISTRIBUTED BY (id);

-2. Set the storage mode of the vector column to PLAIN to reduce data scanning costs and achieve higher performance.
+2. Set the storage mode of the vector column to PLAIN to reduce row scan costs and improve performance.

 ALTER TABLE chunks ALTER COLUMN feature SET STORAGE PLAIN;

-3. Create a vector index for the vector column.
+3. Create a vector index on the vector column.

--- Create a vector index based on the Euclidean distance.
+-- Create a vector index that uses the Euclidean distance measure.

 CREATE INDEX idx_chunks_feature_l2 ON chunks USING ann(feature) WITH (dim=1536, distancemeasure=l2, hnsw_m=64, pq_enable=1);

--- Create a vector index based on the inner product distance.
+-- Create a vector index that uses the inner product distance measure.

 CREATE INDEX idx_chunks_feature_ip ON chunks USING ann(feature) WITH (dim=1536, distancemeasure=ip, hnsw_m=64, pq_enable=1);

--- Create a vector index based on the cosine similarity.
+-- Create a vector index that uses the cosine similarity measure.

 CREATE INDEX idx_chunks_feature_cosine ON chunks USING ann(feature) WITH (dim=1536, distancemeasure=cosine, hnsw_m=64, pq_enable=1);